dar1ooo/staffbite/README.md

 ### Starting the angular project

+- [ ] Open VS Code and chose "File -> Open workspace from File..."
-- [ ] Open the frontend project folder in VS Code and open a new terminal
+- [ ] Open a new terminal
 - [ ] Enter the following command: ``` ng s --open ```

 ### Running the backend API